Batyan45/gpt-anywhere/README.md

 2. Install Tauri, which is one of the dependencies for this project.
 For instructions for installing Tauri, follow the prerequisites page on their website linked [here](https://tauri.app/v1/guides/getting-started/prerequisites/).
 3. Clone this repository from [https://github.com/Batyan45/gpt-anywhere](https://github.com/Batyan45/gpt-anywhere) or with the command: `git clone git@github.com:Batyan45/gpt-anywhere.git`
 4. Run `yarn install` to install the rest of the dependencies
+5. To build the project, run `yarn tauri build`.
+This will create a distributable package for your operating system.
-5. Commit your changes to your local repository
+6. Commit your changes to your local repository
-6. Create a pull request in the main repository for your changes
+7. Create a pull request in the main repository for your changes

 # Contributers